Skip to main content

 Permission TypeDescriptionbytes32 data key

-Address Permissionsdefines a set of permissions for an address.0x4b80742de2bf82acb3630000<address>
+Address Permissionsdefines a set of permissions for a controller.0x4b80742de2bf82acb3630000<address>

-Allowed Callsdefines a set of interactions (function + address + standard) allowed for a controller address.0x4b80742de2bf393a64c70000<address>
+Allowed Callsdefines a set of interactions (action + address + function + standard) allowed for a controller.0x4b80742de2bf393a64c70000<address>

-Allowed ERC725Y Data Keysdefines a list of ERC725Y Data Keys an address is only allowed to set via setData(...) on the linked ERC725Account.0x4b80742de2bf866c29110000<address>
+Allowed ERC725Y Data Keysdefines a list of ERC725Y Data Keys a controller is only allowed to set via setData(...) on the linked ERC725Account.0x4b80742de2bf866c29110000<address>

 See LSP6 for more details